-Risks Associated with China and Hong Kong.
-Investing in Chinese companies will subject the Portfolio more generally to the risks of associating with investing in China and Hong Kong.
-The Chinese government exercises significant control over China's economy through its industrial policies (e.g., allocation of resources and other preferential treatment), monetary policy, management of currency exchange rates, and management of the payment of foreign currency-denominated obligations.
-Changes in these policies could adversely impact affected industries or Chinese companies.
-China's economy, particularly its export-oriented industries, may be adversely impacted by trade or political disputes with China's major trading partners, including the United States.
-Accounting, auditing, financial, and other reporting standards, practices and disclosure requirements in China are different, sometimes in fundamental ways, from those in the United States and certain Western European countries.
+Accounting, auditing, financial, and other reporting standards, practices and disclosure requirements in China are different, sometimes in fundamental ways, from those in the United States and certain Western European countries and, therefore, disclosure of certain material information may not be made.
 Although the Chinese government adopted a new set of Accounting Standards for Business Enterprises effective January 1, 2007, which are similar to the International Financial Reporting Standards, the accounting practices in China continue to be frequently criticized and challenged.
-In addition, China does not allow the Public Company Accounting Oversight Board to inspect the work that auditors perform in China for Chinese companies in which the Portfolio may invest.
+In addition, China does not allow the Public Company Accounting Oversight Board to inspect the quality of audits performed in China for Chinese companies in which the Portfolio may invest.
 That inspection organization conducts on-going reviews of audits by U.S. accounting firms.
-As a result, financial reporting by companies domiciled in China does not have as much regulatory oversight as reporting by companies in the United States.
-The Portfolio may also be limited in its ability to invest in certain securities by executive orders and other regulatory actions that target publicly-traded securities of Chinese companies.
+Consequently, financial reporting by companies domiciled in China does not have as much regulatory oversight as reporting by companies in the United States, which may result in the unavailability of material information about issuers.
+The Portfolio may also be limited in its ability to invest in certain securities by executive orders and other regulatory actions that target publiclytraded securities of Chinese companies.

 As part of Hong Kong's transition from British to Chinese sovereignty in 1997, China agreed to allow Hong Kong to maintain a high degree of autonomy with regard to its political, legal and economic systems for a period of at least 50 years.
+However, as of July 2020, the Chinese Standing Committee of the National People's Congress enacted the law of the PRC on Safeguarding National Security in the Hong Kong Special Administrative Region.
+As of the same month, Hong Kong is no longer afforded preferential economic treatment by the United States under U.S. law, and there is uncertainty as to how the economy of Hong Kong will be affected.
+Ongoing political tension between the People's Republic of China and the Hong Kong Special Administrative Region will have impacts on the economy of Hong Kong, and these impacts remain uncertain.
 If China were to further exert its authority so as to alter the economic, political or legal structures or the existing social policy of Hong Kong, investor and business confidence in Hong Kong could be negatively affected, which in turn could negatively affect markets and business performance and have an adverse effect on the Portfolio's investments.
 The Shanghai and Shenzhen stock exchanges may close for extended periods for holidays or otherwise, which impacts the Portfolio's ability to trade in A-Shares during those periods.
 In addition, the Shanghai-Hong Kong Stock Connect and the Shenzhen-Hong Kong Stock Connect programs, which are used by foreign investors to access China A-Shares, are relatively new structures that are subject to certain legal and structural risks.